<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 I grew up a military brat; however, my father spent 19 of his 21-year career stationed in one place: Key West, FL.
 I knew no other life outside of this island.
 I watched families come and go.
 So many goodbyes, while I stayed in the same spot.

-“Hi, my name is Mindy and I am pregnant and my husband is with your guys at fleet hospital in Iraq and I have no support and I have no idea what to do or where to turn and what do I do?”
-YES, that is a run on sentence and I was crying.
-Joanne was her name, and her first words to me where, “Hello Mindy, it is a pleasure to talk to you; do me a favor and take a deep breath.”
+“Hi, my name is Mindy and I am pregnant and my husband is with your guys at a fleet hospital in Iraq I have no support and I have no idea what to do or where to turn, and what do I do?”
+YES, that is a run-on sentence and I was crying.
+Joanne was her name, and her first words to me were, “Hello Mindy, it is a pleasure to talk to you; do me a favor and take a deep breath.”
 From then on she was my lifeline.

 1. Never be too proud to ask for help.